About me

 Li, Y., Chang, A., & Poeppel, D. (2022, Apr.
 29).
 The Role of Spectro-temporal Information in Speech and Music.
 [Poster presentation].
 26th Annual NYU Psychology Masters’ Research Conference, New York, NY.

 Li, Y., & Creel, S.C.
 (2021, Jul.
 28-31).
 Tone Language Enhances Consistency in Pitch Production Across Domain.
-[Slide presentation].
+[Oral presentation].
 16th International Conference on Music Perception and Cognition, Sheffield, United Kingdom.